mherrmann/fbs-tutorial/README.md

 stylesheet of `self.app`.

-fbs ensures that `get_resource(...)` works both when running from source (i.e. during `python -m fbs run`) and when running the compiled form of your app.
+fbs ensures that `get_resource(...)` works both when running from source (i.e. during `fbs run`) and when running the compiled form of your app.
 In the former case, the returned path is in `src/main/resources`.
 In the latter, it will be in your app's installation directory. fbs handles the corresponding details transparently.

 The last but one line accesses `self.window`.
 This is defined as follows: